Click here to go to our page on MMIC design

-No matter how good Toshiba MMICs are, they don't get a link from the Microwaves101 web site on account of their illegal sale of propeller milling technology to the Russians back in the 1980s, resulting in a steep drop in broadband acoustic noise profiles for the Akula-class subs.
+Toshiba was once involved in the illegal sale of propeller milling technology to the Russians back in the 1980s, resulting in a steep drop in broadband acoustic noise profiles for the United States Akula-class subs.

 Transcom is another GaAs foundry in Taiwan.
 According to their web site they are capable of producing 15,000 wafers per year.
 Standard products cover up through Ku-band.
 They also sell packaged amplifier assemblies that use discrete FETs.